Weighted Training for Cross-Task Learning: Introduction

 The effectiveness of \NAMEALG{} is verified via both theoretical analyses and empirical experiments.
 Using empirical process theory, we prove a non-asymptotic generalization bound for \NAMEALG{}.
-The bound is a superposition of a vanishing term and a term depending on the task distance, the latter of which is potentially negligible due to the re-weighting operation.
-For brevity, all proofs for the theory part are deferred to the Appx. \ref{sec:appx-theory}.
-We then conduct comprehensive experiments on four sequence tagging tasks in natural language processing (NLP): part-of-speech (PoS) tagging, chunking, predicate detection, and named entity recognition (NER).
-We demonstrate that \NAMEALG{} further improves the performance of BERT \cite{devlin2019bert} in both pre-training and joint training for cross-task learning with limited target data, achieving an average absolute improvement of $2.5\%$ on the performance.
+The bound is a superposition of two vanishing terms and a term depending on the task distance, the latter of which is potentially negligible due to the re-weighting operation.
+We then conduct comprehensive experiments on four sequence tagging tasks in NLP: part-of-speech (PoS) tagging, chunking, predicate detection, and named entity recognition (NER).
+We demonstrate that \NAMEALG{} further improves the performance of BERT \citep{devlin2019bert} in both pre-training and joint training for cross-task learning with limited target data, achieving an average absolute improvement of $3.1\%$ on the performance.

 As a byproduct, we propose a representation-based task distance that depends on the quality of representations for each task, respectively, instead of assuming the existence of a single shared representation among all tasks.
 This finer-grained notion of task distance enables a better understanding of cross-task signals.
 For example, the representation-based task distance gives an interpretable measure of the value of the source data on the target task based on the discrepancy between their optimal representations.
-Such a measure is more informative than measuring the difference between tasks via the discrepancy of their task-specific functions (e.g. linear functions) as done in previous theoretical frameworks \cite{tripuraneni2020theory}.
+Such a measure is more informative than measuring the difference between tasks via the discrepancy of their task-specific functions (e.g. linear functions) as done in previous theoretical frameworks \citep{tripuraneni2020theory}.
 Furthermore, the representation-based task distance clearly conveys the necessity of fine-tuning: if this distance is non-zero, then fine-tuning the representation becomes necessary as the representation learned from the source data does not converge to the optimal target representation.